Zain-Saiyed/D3.js-visualisation/README.md

 1. `Code/` : Main directory containing the entire code base.
 2. `assets/`: contains the static image assets/files used in the d3 visualistion dashbaord.
 3. `css/`: contains the css files used in the project.
+4. `payload-data`: contains data for the charts.
-4. `js/`: contains all the javascript files used for visualising the d3 svg(s), legends, and texts.
+5. `js/`: contains all the javascript files used for visualising the d3 svg(s), legends, and texts.

     a. `svg-charts/`: conatins the javascript files which create the multiple visualisations on the canvas.